TeraPascal/collatz-conjecture-haunter/README.md

 # collatz-conjecture---haunter
-This is a numbersTheory problem that I made a code for it just for fun.
+This is a numbersTheory problem that I made a code for just to fill my time.